Sósíalistaflokkurinn

 Love is the foundation

-On this foundation, we introduced a new tax system, totax the rich,stop tax evasion, transfer the profits fromresources to the public, strengthenmunicipal revenue baseand lower taxes onthe publicandsmall businesses.
-We also introduced a newsocialist regional policyand a newfisheries management systemthat transferred the profits from resources from capitalist circles to the public.
+On top of this foundation, we introduced a new tax system, abouttaxing the rich,stopping tax evasion, transferring the profits fromresources to the public, strengtheningthe revenue base of municipalitiesand lowering taxes onthe publicandsmall businesses.
+We also introduced a newsocialist regional policyand a newfisheries management systemthat transferred the profits from resources from plutocratic circles to the public.

-And we continued to build on the foundation of love: We proposeda housing revolutionwhere 30 thousand apartments would be built in ten years, thatbasic services would be free of chargeand that weeradicate poverty, immediately.
+And we continued to build on the foundation of love: We proposeda housing revolutionwhere 30 thousand apartments would be built in ten years, thatbasic services would be free of chargeand that wewould eradicate poverty, immediately.
 These are the prerequisites for equality, which is the foundation of justice.

-Then we put forward measures inclimate issuesbased on justice, that the cost would be placed on the polluting companies and not on the entire public, and most on those who have the least means.
+Then we put forward measures inclimate affairswhich were based on justice, that the cost would be placed on the polluting companies and not on the entire public, and most on those who have the least means.
 We proposed measures againstthe epidemic of violencelong-standing, gender-based violence.
 We proposed special measures fordisabled peopleand will continue to put forward measures for the elderly, children, immigrants, and other groups.
-These proposals can be read in the policy statements of the Socialist Party's activist groups;The Master League, Young Socialists,Socialist Feminists,The Workers' Council, The Council of Disabled People, The Immigrant Council.
+These proposals can be read in the policy statements of the Socialist Party's action groups;the Master League, Young Socialists,Socialist Feminists,the Workers' Council (Verkalýðsráð), the Disabled People's Council (Öryrkjaráð), the Immigrants' Council (Innflytjendaráð).

 We need to recreate politics

 And we pointed out that these results could not be achieved without recreating politics.
-We said we would overthrowelite politicsand stopthe corruptionthat is rampant in the connection between elite politics and capitalism.
-And we put forward a plan to stimulatethe public's struggle for independenceby strengthening public organizations of consumers, tenants, debtors, immigrants, patients, and other groups who lack economic strength to achieve their goals.
+We said we would overthrowelite politicsand stopthe corruptionthat is rampant in connection with elite politics and plutocracy.
+And we put forward a plan to stimulatethe public's struggle for independenceby strengthening public organizations of consumers, tenants, debtors, immigrants, patients, and other groups that lack economic strength to achieve their goals.

 The Socialist Party sees itself as a force for change.
-The party has shown that it can unite people with different opinions, from different parties and social groups, for action and struggle.
+The Party has shown that it can unite people with different opinions, from different parties and social groups, for action and struggle.
 The reconstruction of the labor movement is an example of this.
-And the party's election policy is presented in such a way that a large majority of the public should be able to unite behind it.
-It is not more radical than to fall under the slogan:Let's unwind neoliberalism.
+And the Party's election policy is presented in such a way that a large majority of the public should be able to unite behind it.
+It is no more radical than to fall under the slogan:Let's unwind neoliberalism.

 Shouldn't everyone be able to unite around that?
-To shift the tax system towards the justice that was in place before neoliberalism?
+To restore the tax system to the justice that prevailed before neoliberalism?
 To transfer the resources of the sea to the public as was the case at the end of the Cod Wars?
-To strengthen the power of the public so that it can fight against the oppressive power of capitalism?
+To strengthen the power of the public so it can fight the tyranny of the plutocracy?
 To build a society on the foundation of the love of the many, not the greed of the few?
-To stop the destruction of nature and the basic systems of society by capitalism?
+To stop the plutocracy's destruction of nature and the basic systems of society?
 To build infrastructure and a welfare system?
-To lift people out of poverty, support those who suffer setbacks, take a stand with those who experience violence?
+To lift people out of poverty, support those who suffer setbacks, stand with those who experience violence?

 Who wouldn't want to participate in a struggle for these goals?